-Mix 1/4 teaspoon of dish-washing liquid with 1 cup of lukewarm water.
+Mix 1/4 teaspoon of dishwashing liquid with 1 cup of lukewarm water.
 Do not use a stronger solution, as it might leave a soap film residue.
-Do not use laundry detergent, since it may contain bleach that might damage or discolor the surface you are cleaning.
+Do not use laundry detergent, since it may contain bleach that can damage or discolor the surface you are cleaning.

-Blot the liquid up with the white cloth.
-Continue to blot with the cloth as long as it continues to absorb some of the acetone solution.
-You may have to repeat steps until the acetone solution is completely removed.
+Blot the liquid up with another white cloth for as long as it absorbs the acetone solution.
+You may have to repeat the process until the acetone solution is completely removed.

 Rinse the area thoroughly with cold water to remove all detergent residue when the spill is completely removed.
 Blot with a dry towel to remove all moisture.
 Ensure nobody walks on the area until it is completely dry.